 06 of 16

-And no, we don't mean the people.
-You can visit the Shark Reef at Mandalay Bay to see one of the largest tanks in North America (it holds more than one million gallons!) or spend a day as a dolphin trainer at the Mirage.
+In addition to the wild animals, you can see stumbling out of the casinos, you can see actual animals.
+Take your teens to visit the Shark Reef at the Mandalay Bay Hotel to see one of the largest tanks in North America (it holds more than one million gallons) or spend a day as a dolphin trainer at the Mirage.

 07 of 16